trek/trek.github.com/_posts/2012-08-30-advice_on_and_instruction_in_the_use_of_emberjs.md

 ```

-And add `DetailsView` and template.
+and add `DetailsView` and template.
 You can skip creating a `DetailsController`.
 In the absence of a controller with a matching name, Ember will just use the
 rendering context of the parent template, which in our case is the shared
-instance of `OneContributorController` with its `context` property already set
+instance of `OneContributorController` with its `content` property already set
 to the contributor we're interested in: